sciactive/pnotify/README.md

 // Remove one of the default modules. notice({
-  text: "I don't have the PNotifyMobile module.",
+  text: "I don't have the Mobile module.",
   modules: new Map([
     ...[...defaultModules].filter(([mod]) => mod !== PNotifyMobile)
   ])